Compitalia – Late December or Early January

 August 25

-To Ops Consiva, the earth-goddess and wife of Saturn.
+wealth, and also wife of Saturn.

 Vestal Virgins held rites to give thanks for the fertility